 The world does not lack for epic train rides.
 There’s Europe’s famous Orient Express, and the modern route of the Transcontinental Railroad crossing the United States.
 How about the Indian Pacific, an Australian passenger service covering the 4,352 kilometres between Sydney and Perth?
 Or there’s Canada’s magnificent named First Passage To The West, running between Vancouver and Banff...

-Yet none of these have the romantic power of the colossal network of routes that has come to be known as the Trans-Siberian Railway - which is why we’ve chosen it, and not any of the others, for our adventure in September 2020.
+Yet none of these have the romantic power of the colossal network of routes that has come to be known as the Trans-Siberian Railway.
 No other train ride quite deserves the term “epic” like this journey.

 It’s not about its size.
 Although it’s frequently described as the world’s longest single continuous route, it’s now beaten by two others, each topping 10,000 km (Kiev to Vladivostok; Moscow to Pyongyang).
 However, they both follow the Trans-Siberian for most of their distance - and in the latter’s case, foreign independent travellers aren’t allowed into North Korea, so it can hardly be considered a passenger route, at least not right now.